 Overwatering is one of the most common problems when growing cacti and succulents.
-As a general rule, plants should be watered in the summer on a 10 to 14 day intervals in well-drained soils.
-More often if the soil is sandy and less often if the soil is heavier.
-In the winter, irrigation should be reduced because most cacti go dormant.
+Generally, plants should be watered in the summer at 7- to 10-day intervals if grown in well-draining soil more often if sandy and less frequently if the soil is heavier.
+The irrigation should be reduced in the winter because most succulents go dormant.

 Tip for the summer: Learn about your plant water needs by checking the root zone 2 to 3 inches (5 to 7.5 cm) below the surface before watering.
 It should be dry.
-If in doubt, don’t water.
+If in doubt, do not water.

-“Cacti do not need water” is a myth.
-They need water to live just like any other plant.
-Temperature has an effect on the rate of desiccation.
-Many cacti and succulents do not need to be watered over the winter, but is best to give them a little bit of water to prevent the loss of roots.
-If a plant’s roots have dried up, water it very lightly until roots take hold again.
+"Cacti do not need water" is a myth.
+They need water to live, just like any other plant.
+The temperature affects the rate of desiccation.
+Many cacti and succulents do not need to be watered over the winter, but giving them a little water is best to prevent the loss of roots.
+If the roots have dried up, water the plant very lightly until the roots take hold.

-Just because cacti and succulents are often found in arid habitats, doesn’t mean they can be placed or planted in full sun.
-Many species grow where they get a degree of shelter from rocks, larger plants and the environment.
+Just because cacti and succulents are often found in arid habitats does not mean they can be placed or planted in full sun.
+Many species grow where they get a degree of shelter from rocks, larger plants, and the environment.
 Growers should be cautious as they place their plants from a sheltered position into more light.
-Young barrel and columnar cacti and some Yuccas can be sunburn and the scars are permanent.
+Young barrel cacti, columnar cacti, and some Yuccas can be sunburned with permanent scars.

-Tip: Use a shade cloth (30%) to protect plants form the fierce summer sun.
-On the other hand, not exposing the plants to enough sun light creates pale, sickly, or abnormally-looking plants.
+Tip: Use a shade cloth (30%) to protect plants from the fierce summer sun.
+On the other hand, not exposing the plants to enough sunlight creates pale, sickly, or abnormally-looking plants.
 Rotate plants often to expose the whole plant to the same amount of light.

 4. Failure to Use the Proper Soil Mix

 Many beautiful and inexpensive plants from local nurseries are planted in a peat-based medium.
-This medium is hard to water correctly and inevitably becomes too wet or too dry.
-We recommend using a commercial cactus potting soil, but mixed with something like perlite, sand, or small gravel.
+This medium is hard to water correctly and inevitably becomes too wet or dry.
+We recommend using a commercial potting soil mix for succulents mixed with perlite, sand, or small gravel.
 Good soil mixes for Lithops include 10 to 20 % potting soil and 90 to 80 % gravel.
-For most cacti and succulents a 30 to 40 % potting soil and 70 to 60 % gravel is recommended.
+For most cacti and succulents, 30 to 40 % potting soil and 70 to 60 % gravel are recommended.
 A 50 % potting soil with 50 % perlite is a good mix for succulents like Sanseverias, small Agaves, and Yuccas.
-A 50 to 60 % potting soil and 50 to 40 % gravel is suggested for leafy succulents like Adeniums.
+50 to 60 % potting soil and 50 to 40 % gravel is suggested for leafy succulents like Adeniums.

 5. Fertilizing Improperly

-A common cacti and succulent faux-pas is the idea that they don’t need fertilizer!
+A common cactus and succulent faux-pas the idea that they do not need fertilizer!
 Like any other plant, they need a variety of macro and micro-nutrients to survive.
-While they get along just fine without it, sometimes a bit of fertilizer can be the key to having lush and green plants.
+While they get along just fine without it, sometimes some fertilizer can be the key to having lush and green plants.